mozilla-services/heka/docs/source/config/outputs/kafka.rst

     values are *NoResponse*, *WaitForLocal*, *WaitForAll*.
 Default is WaitForLocal.
 - timeout (uint32)
-    The maximum duration the broker will wait the receipt of the number of RequiredAcks (in milliseconds).
+    The maximum duration the broker will wait for the receipt of the number of RequiredAcks (in milliseconds).
 This is only relevant when RequiredAcks is set to WaitForAll.
 Default is no timeout.
 - compression_codec (string)